blueray32/Archon/OBSIDIAN_INTEGRATION.md

 ### 1. Source of Truth: Obsidian
 - Edit files in Obsidian normally
-- Files live in: `/Users/ciarancox/Documents/ArchonVault/Processed/`
+- Files live in: `/Users/ciarancox/Documents/NexarchVault/Processed/`
 - All changes stay local until you sync

-### 2. Sync to Archon
+### 2. Sync to Nexarch
 - Run: `/tmp/upload_obsidian_to_archon.sh`
 - Each file uploaded with metadata:
   - Original filename (preserves path info)